ad-freiburg/elevant/README.md

 To download the files from our servers, simply run

-    make download_all
+    make download-all

-This will automatically run `make download_wikidata_mappings`, `make download_wikipedia_mappings` and `make download_entity_types_mapping` which will download the compressed files, extract them and move them to the correct location.
+This will automatically run `make download-wikidata-mappings`, `make download-wikipedia-mappings` and `make download-entity-types-mapping` which will download the compressed files, extract them and move them to the correct location.
 See [Mapping Files](https://github.com/ad-freiburg/elevant/wiki/Mapping-Files) for a description of files downloaded in these steps.

 NOTE: This will overwrite existing Wikidata and Wikipedia mappings in your `<data_directory>` so make sure this is what you want to do.

-If you rather want to build the mappings yourself, you can run `make generate_all` to generate all required files, or alternatively, replace only a specific *download* command by the corresponding *generate* command.
+If you rather want to build the mappings yourself, you can run `make generate-all` to generate all required files, or alternatively, replace only a specific *download* command by the corresponding *generate* command.
 See [Data Generation](https://github.com/ad-freiburg/elevant/wiki/Generating-Data) for more details.